FelipeParreira/ebanx-api/README.md

 ## API Docs
 After having initilalized the API locally, one can access the **Swagger Docs** by visiting [this page](http://localhost:3000/api-docs/).

+There is also a [Postman folder](./postman) with a collection and an environment to test the endpoints locally.

 ## 3rd Party Docs
  - [NodeJS](https://nodejs.org/en/docs/)
  - [TypeScript](https://www.typescriptlang.org/docs/home.html)